Tealium/win-tagger/README.md

 XAML+C# Apps
 ------------

-The libraries are built for use in XAML+C# applications for Win7.1+ Phone, Win8 Phone or WinRT.
-Applications which use HTML+WinJS can integrate the Tealium tracking code directly.
+The libraries are built for use in XAML+C# applications for Windows Phone 7.5, Windows Phone 8 or WinRT (Windows 8).
+Applications which use
+HTML+WinJS can integrate the Tealium tracking code directly.

 Installation